 Using Nettles for Seasonal Allergies

 Springtime is a wonderful time of year when everything comes back to life again, but with that comes the start of allergy season.
 Dealing with seasonal allergies can be miserable.
 I for one experience this first hand every year.
 I’m very allergic to grass and that means a lot of sneezing from March/April through June in Seattle.
 There are many different ways you can support yourself and help alleviate allergy symptoms.
 One way to help combat allergy symptoms in the Seattle area is by utilizing stinging nettles.
-Stinging nettles are in fact a nutrition powerhouse and you can learn just how using nettles for seasonal allergies really works.
+Stinging nettles are a nutrition powerhouse and can be used to fight seasonal allergies, let me explain more about this cool plant.

 I regularly contribute to a very cool health and wellness site called Foodtrients where I write about evidence-based nutrition topics and wanted to be sure to share this one about how I get through allergy season with 5 Ways to Benefit from Nettles.

 Growing naturally in many areas of the world, there is reason to believe that nettles have been used medicinally in Africa, Asia, Europe, and America for centuries.
 Chemical compounds have been identified in the roots, leaves, and hairs of the stinging nettle plant.
-These chemical compounds have been linked to antioxidant, anti-inflammatory, anti-viral, blood sugar, and blood pressure lowering effects.
-When cooked, nettles test rich in calcium, magnesium, iron, manganese, zinc, copper, and chromium.
+These chemical compounds have been linked to antioxidant, anti-inflammatory and anti-viral effects and also may lower blood sugar and blood pressure levels.
+When cooked, nettles are rich in calcium, magnesium, iron, manganese, zinc, copper, and chromium.
 Fresh and dried nettles also contain antioxidants such as carotenoids chlorophyll and beta-carotene as well as flavonols and tannins.

 Nature’s Allergy Remedy